dfinity/portal/docs/developer-docs/backend/rust/5-deploying.md

 In addition to testing the canister's functionality, the canister can be interacted with using other `dfx` commands.
 For example:

-To deposit cycles into the wallet, use the command:
+To deposit cycles from the wallet into the canister, use the command:

 ```
 dfx canister deposit-cycles [cycles amount] [canister-name]